As networks scale, performance isn’t just about uptime.

 • Crew instability under unrealistic production assumptions.

-• Municipal resistance following misaligned communication.
+• Municipal pushback following misaligned communication.

 • Internal fatigue when timelines collapse under friction.